striezl/FinAdvisor/README.md

 # FinAdvisor

 An open source application for private financial management.
-The app creates a comfortable overview of the user's asset and debt situation.
+The WebApp creates a comfortable overview of the asset and debt situation.
 In addition, seven steps lead to a balanced distribution of assets.
 The set of rules for this is based on the investor's preferences and generally accepted principles of sound money management.
+For starters, the application focuses on the needs of investors in Germany.

+## Technical implementation

+The application is built purely with React.
+There is no backend yet, but it is possible to save the editing state via downloading and uploading a file

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).